NEA Mandates and Structures

 Scope

-Under the guidance of the NSC and the mandate of the WPFM, the EGSM is concerned with the task of conducting joint and comparative studies to:
+Under the guidance of the Nuclear Science Committee (NSC) and the mandate of the WPFM, the EGSM is concerned with the task of conducting joint and comparative studies to:

 • Improve the understanding and modelling of the behaviour of structural materials under extreme conditions (such as high temperature, high dose rate and corrosive chemical environment) and for long service lifetime; and